What is one characteristic every leader should possess?

 Everyone must provide leadership and assume responsibility for success.
 A matrix simply will not work with . . . → Read More: Manage The Challenges of Working In a Matrix Organization

 Over the last few decades, studies in neuroscience have shown that we can actually physically rewire our brains.
 We can change the “default network” we were born with, the one that ensured the survival of our primitive ancestors who lived in a very different world.

 Our “fight-flight” reaction and strong memory for painful experiences are hardwired from birth.
 Our brains detect negative information faster than positive information and are drawn to bad news.
 This hardwiring is further reinforced as we grow up because our negative experiences leave an indelible trace in our brain.
 The brain continues to learn and change itself throughout our life.

 The good news is we are capable of over-riding our primitive reactions that don’t serve us well, and creating new . . . → Read More: 7 Ways to ReWire Your Brain and Become a Better Leader

 I am honored that Irene Becker has allowed me to share her powerful guest post.
 There is an important message here – a vision of what can be, a sobering description of our challenges, and a Call to Action.
 Although this is a longer post, I urge you to take the time to read it carefully and to consider the implications for yourself personally and for our communities.

 The challenges we face too often inure us to the technological, scientific and communication wonders before us.
 Rising to the challenge of 21st Century Leadership starts with recognizing our ability to do GOOD by building GOOD leadership, GOOD business, GOOD communities, GOOD families, GOOD lives.

-It means taking the road less travelled by finding . . . → Read More: Rising to the Challenge Before Us – LEADING FORWARD
+It means taking the road less travelled by finding new . . . → Read More: Rising to the Challenge Before Us – LEADING FORWARD